 Other Services in the Surrounding Area

 There are plenty of different lodging and tourist services in both the Pyhä area and the Luosto area.
-More information can be found at the area's tourist services website (www.pyha.fi) and at the Pelkosenniemi (www.pelkosenniemi.fi, in Finnish), Sodankylä (www.sodankyla.fi) and Kemijärvi (www.visitkemijarvi.fi/en) municipality websites.
+More information can be found at the area's tourist services you find from www.pyha.fi and www.luosto.fi.
+Surrounding municipalities Pelkosenniemi (www.pelkosenniemi.fi, in Finnish), Sodankylä (www.visitsodankyla.fi) and Kemijärvi (www.visitkemijarvi.fi) have information of the public services on their websites.

 These maps will help you plan your excursion, but they will not help you navigate in the wilderness!

 Trail Brochure, Mountain Biking

 Pdf-file 3.4 Mb (julkaisut.metsa.fi)